 Gaudí's Barcelona: On The Modernist Trail

 If you like to travel with a theme, you've come to the right place.
 This is the ultimate guide to Antoni Gaudí's UNESCO architecture in Barcelona Spain.
-His architectural masterpieces are among Barcelona's best sites.
+His architectural masterpieces are among Barcelona's best must see sites.

 Barcelona is a city of boundless culture.
 To many Catalonians, Barcelona is Gaudí.
 Or at least he's its unofficial saint.
 There's been no artist in history to have such an absolute influence on a city.
 Gaudí designed everything from mansions, to churches, to public parks in inimitable style.